AlexanderDenkMA/TypeChef_BerkeleyDBAnalysis/README.md

-## Setup for TypeChef analysis of Vim
+## Setup for TypeChef analysis of BerkeleyDB (c version)

-the vim setup is somewhat complicated because vim massively rewrites macros in header.h and vim.h.
+Configuration is performed through ```configure```.
+We have identified a small conservative set of configuration flags that a controlled by configure, all starting with ```HAVE_```.

-Many other macros are controlled by FEAT_BIG, FEAT_NORMAL, FEAT_HUGE and so forth which makes conditions huge and parsing slow.
-Several macros also cannot be activated separately but are only derived from other macros (should be undefined by default).
+Additional flags may be added later through file ```features```.

-There seem to be no entirely clear naming convention for features.
-Started with FEAT_ prefix for now.
+Otherwise the setup is quite straightforward.

-Deactivated several GUI features because they require different header files not currently present here.
+TypeChef finds several type errors within a single feature when compiling files of a deactivated feature.
+There seem to be no presence conditions on files in the make scripts?